Sports Betting 101: Betting on Sports for Fun and Profit

 Sports Betting 101: 3 Top Betting Biases

-Now that we’re talking about public biases, when it comes to sports betting 101, here the three top ones:
+Now that we’re talking about public biases, when it comes to sports betting 101, here are the three top ones:

 Sports Betting 101: Recency Bias: